F1 betting is all about timing, skill, and strategy.

 For those willing to think long-term, futures bets are about predicting the championship winners.

-I have placed early bets on Verstappen to win the Drivers' Championship before the odds drop too low.
+I have placed early bets on Verstappen to win the Drivers' Championship before the competitive odds drop too low.

 Betting early in the season often brings better value.